Kaspersky Antivirus Review 2023: How Good Is It?

 Kaspersky has built a name for itself in both cybersecurity and antivirus protection.
 Its Russian developers, Kaspersky Lab, have a large portfolio, however, their crusade against viruses and malware remains their company's mainstay.

-What is Kaspersky Internet Security?
+What Is Kaspersky Internet Security?

-Kaspersky Internet Security is an antivirus program produced by the Moscow-based Kaspersky Lab.
-Said more precisely, Kaspersky Internet Security is one of three antivirus packages offered by the company, the other two being "Kaspersky Anti-Virus" and "Kaspersky Total Security".
-Rounding out the group, the dynamic "Kaspersky Security Cloud" also offers broader security options.
-Kaspersky's antivirus programs are compatible with Windows, MacOS, Android, and iOS.
+Kaspersky Internet Security* is an antivirus program from the Moscow-based Kaspersky Lab.
+More precisely, Kaspersky Internet Security is one of three antivirus packages the company offers, along with Kaspersky Anti-Virus and Kaspersky Total Security.
+Rounding out the group, the dynamic Kaspersky Security Cloud also offers broader security options.
+Its antivirus programs are compatible with Windows, macOS, Android, and iOS.

-Quick to install, intuitive
+Quick installation, intuitive

 Lots of neatly packaged features

-Includes extras such as a password manager and VPN
+Extras like a password manager and VPN

 Installation & Usage

 It only takes a few minutes to download and install Kaspersky Internet Security.
 Once complete, you can watch a video overview of the program's features, however, this is more of an advertisement than a tutorial.
 Since the program's user interface is both intuitive and well-organized the tutorial isn't all that necessary.